D4rktheJohtonian/D4rktheJohtonian/README.md

 **NOTE :**

 I know all Pokémon medias *except* for the anime.
-I *hate* Goh, Chloe and Journey Ash.
+I *hate* Goh, Chloe and Journey vers.
+Ash.
 They sucks.

 For PokéSpe/manga, I *only know* the characters and not the storyline.